Skip to main content

 As the months ticked toward that final crash, the heavy hand of the law of diminishing returns began to squeeze.
 The "fun" had evaporated, and even the "medicinal" value of the drink was failing.
 We were approaching that lonely place where we could no longer imagine life with the drink, yet we couldn't conceive of a single hour without it.

-This psychological framework of "Total Defeat" was heavily influenced by the Oxford Group's principles regarding absolute honesty.
+This psychological framework of "Total Defeat" was heavily influenced by original principles regarding absolute honesty.
 It was the realization that unless the ego was completely punctured, no spiritual experience could take root.
-We were being prepared for a collapse of the old self to make room for a new design for living.
+We were being prepared for a collapse of the old self to make room for a New Design for Living.

 The Long Slide FAQ